WWK563388548/NicePoint/README.md

 # NicePoint
-### A web chinese restaurant review application that helps international students to search delicious chinese food in Japan.
-Users can upload and review new restaurants that they favorite
+### A chinese restaurant review web application that helps international students to search delicious chinese food in Japan.
+Users can upload and review their favorite restaurants.
 <hr>
 This application was created by:
 <br>